openstate/opendataornot/README.md

 # opendataornot
 We'll tell you if it's open data or not!
+NOTE: this is far from complete!

 # Licenses